-Kidney plays a very vital role in keeping our body healthy.
-It purifies the blood, water we consume, and expels unwanted and excess salts and water from our body.
-By this process, it keeps the our blood pressure under control.
-To be more particular, nephron in kidneys does the job of separating toxins in blood and flushes it out through urine.
+kidneys play a very vital role in keeping your body healthy.
+It purifies the blood, fluids in your body, and expels unwanted and excess salts and fluids from your body.
+By this process, it keeps your blood pressure under control.
+To be more particular, nephron in kidneys does the job of separating toxins from the blood and flushes it out through urine.
 Apart from these, kidneys perform many other tasks as well.

-While kidneys do all these complex works in our body, problems associated with it can happen to anyone irrespective of their age or gender.
+Kidneys do all these complex works in your body.
+Kidney problems can occur to anyone irrespective of their age or gender.
 There are numerous reasons for kidney problems.
 In this article, we will specifically look into problems that are more prominent in kids.

 Is salt the main reason behind kidney problems?

 There is no denying the fact that salt plays a major role in making our food to taste better.
 But, at the same time, we should know our limits and do not go overboard with its usage.
 Our body only needs 2 to 3 grams of sodium per day, or in other words, we can consume around 1 tablespoon of salt a day.
-Most preserved foods are rich in salt content, so it is better to minimize its usage or avoid using it completely.
+Most preserved and packaged foods are rich in salt, so it is better to minimize their consumption or avoid eating them completely.

 Does Water Play a Major Role in Keeping the Kidneys Healthy?

 To stay healthy, we need to drink enough water every single day.
-At the least, children should consume around 2 litres of water.
-Drinking enough water will make the job easier for kidneys to remove the toxins out of the system.
-Additionally, it will reduce the chances for future kidney problems.
-People with kidney stones must drink 2 to 3 litres of water per day, this will stop further formation of kidney stones.
+At the least, children should consume around 2 liters of water.
+Drinking enough water will make the job easier for kidneys to flush out the toxins.
+Additionally, it will reduce the chances of future kidney problems.
+People with kidney stones must drink 2 to 3 liters of water per day, this will stop the further formation of kidney stones.

 Urinating is as much important as drinking water

-Children must poop everyday without fail.
+Children must poop every day without fail.
 At the same time, they should urinate once in 2 to 3 hours time interval during their wake-up times.
 Most kids fail to do these two activities.
-Due to this reason, they might feel irritation in their reproductive organ while urinating, or feel like urinating more frequently, and develop urinary infections.
-So, teaching the kids to use the rest rooms is very important.
-Doing this will prevent all the problems related to kidneys and also helps to maintain their kidneys in healthy condition.
+Due to this reason, they might feel irritation while urinating or feel like urinating more frequently and develop urinary infections.
+So, teaching the kids to use the restroom is very important.
+Doing this will prevent all the problems related to kidneys and also helps to maintain their kidneys in a healthy condition.

 Does eating chips lead to kidney problems?